MichaelCade/90DaysOfDevOps/2023/day55.md

 There are a number of <i>excellent</i> instructors out there and picking 2-3 is always hard, but [Adrian Cantrill](https://learn.cantrill.io/), [Andrew Brown](https://www.exampro.co/), and [Stephane Maarek](https://www.udemy.com/user/stephane-maarek/) always come to mind when discussing fantastic content out there.

 ## Final Thoughts
 I hope that this section of the 90 Days of DevOps has given you a taste of what is available in the AWS ecosystem.
-It was difficult to pick out 7 items of discussion because (1) there are so many services that I could have talked about and (2) each one could have been a much deeper dive on it's own.

 Good luck in your studies!
 Up next is Red Hat OpenShift!